pyroscope/pyrocore/docs/usage-rtcontrol.rst

 the completion history of the last 48 hours.

-Defining and using custom output formats
+Defining and Using Custom Output Formats
 """"""""""""""""""""""""""""""""""""""""

 Before describing the possible options for output formatting in more